Thirumalaivasan208/Hotel-Booking-Analysis/README.md

 ## Usage
 1. Clone this repository.
-2. Install the required Python packages using `requirements.txt`.
+2. Install the required Python packages.
 3. Run the provided Python scripts for data analysis.

 ## Contributors
-- [Ananwita Sarkar]
+- Ananwita Sarkar